bdqnghi/bi-tbcnn/README.md

 You can find the paper here: https://arxiv.org/abs/1710.06159

 Here's our proposed Neural Network structure.
 In short, this structure is a variance of the Siamese Neural Network (SNN), which is  a class of Neural Network used for finding similarity or a relationship between two comparable things.
-Each sub network in this case is a Tree-based Convolutional Neural Network (https://arxiv.org/abs/1409.5718).
+Each sub network in this case is a **Tree-based Convolutional Neural Network (TBCNN)** (https://arxiv.org/abs/1409.5718).
 The difference between our Bi-TBCNN and SNN is that we don't use the contrastive loss function.
 Instead, we concat the features of 2 comparable things into 1 vector and perform classification on that aggregated vector.

 ![workflow](doc/model.png)